What ancient statues really looked like

 "It's not at all clear if this is the way they actually looked, but there's no question that we know exactly where the pigments were, and that's a great step forward," said Dreyfus.

-In the current exhibition, many pieces are juxtaposed to their originals, creating a stark contrast between the whitewashed and the garishly colorful.
+In the exhibition, many pieces were juxtaposed to their originals, creating a stark contrast between the whitewashed and the garishly colorful.

 "Most people have no idea that the originals were colored, and they are astounded by the reproductions," said Dreyfus.

-These colored versions probably look as strange to today's museum visitors as the now-monochrome originals would have looked to our ancestors.
+In the end, these colored versions probably look as strange to today's museum visitors as the now-monochrome originals would look to our ancestors.

-"Gods in Color: Polychromy in the Ancient World"
+The book "Gods in color: Polychromy in the Ancient World" is published by Prestel.